abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Categories of functors
 ---

 Now, we are approaching the end of the chapter, we will introduce our category and call it quits.
-To do that, we introduce a more compressed notation for vertical composition of natural transformations (where they do indeed look vertical).
+To do that, we first introduce a more compressed notation for vertical composition of natural transformations (where they do indeed look vertical).

 We started this chapter by looking at category of sets and using internal diagrams, displaying the set elements as points and the sets/objects as collections.